bashishjha/intern-application-server/README.md

 #### Instructions for running this application:

 * Launch the eclipse and import the provided project.
-Now you can see a project with name Interns in your Eclipse Project explorer.
-You must implement the requirements in this project.
+Now you can see a project in your Eclipse Project explorer.
 * Right click on project → Maven → Update Project… → Check the box “Force Update of Snapshots/Releases” → Click on OK.
 * Modify database credentials and connection url in application.properties file if required.
 * Execute the provided table scripts in src/main/resources folder.